himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 Over two years ago, I [build and designed charmeleon](post/charmeleon-desktop-design/), my linux desktop computer.
-In that post, I explain how I did eventually want to upgrade charmeleon over time.
-Since the initial build, I have only upgraded a few single items: a new m.2 ssd and a [gpu upgrade](/post/rx580-upgrade/) when my origonal one Stopped working several months ago.
-The next 'single part' I wanted to upgrade was some more RAM... but, as I started down that path, things became a bit more... complicated...
+In that post, I explain how I wanted to eventually upgrade charmeleon over time, and designed it with that in mind.
+Since the initial build, I have only added or swapped a few parts: I added a new m.2 nvme ssd and [upgraded my gpu](/post/rx580-upgrade/) after the origonal one stopped working months ago.
+The next coponent part I wanted to upgrade was adding some more RAM.
+However, as I started down that path, things became a bit more... complicated...

 ## Part Selection